 Ginsburg distinguished the “permissibility” of Hastings’s policy from its “advisability.”
 Although acknowledging that the policy had a disparate impact, she thought that it was “nominally neutral.”
 She did not think that Hasting’s policy was pre-textual but suggested that the Ninth Circuit Court might on remand consider whether policies had been selectively enforced.

-Concurring opinions: Hasting's policy not viewpoint discrimination
+Justices said Hasting's policy not viewpoint discrimination

 In a concurring opinion, Justice John Paul Stevens reiterated that he thought Hasting’s policy was “viewpoint neutral,” and that it did not constitute “viewpoint discrimination.”
 Justice Anthony Kennedy penned a similar concurrence.